 The program checks whether the intercepted disk I/O device is currently subject to mount verification on the OpenVMS system (582), indicating that the OpenVMS system is checking the integrity of the volume mounted in the disk I/O device.
 If so, the program exists via the "I/O function exit" (564, FIG.5J) program flow, allowing the write I/O data to go directly to the disk I/O device.
-(Id. at 17:37-42; 21:53-22:3) (emphasis added)

 Referring to FIG. 5L, the "cache data invalidate" program invalidates the cached data blocks in all three caches, small, medium, and large, that match the disk block range in this intercepted write I/O data transfer for the disk I/O device....
-If this TCMB is associated with the disk I/O device in the intercepted write I/O data transfer, the program checks whether the disk block range in the TCMB falls anywhere within the disk block range in the intercepted write I/O data transfer.
-(Id. at 22:23-26, 46-50) (emphasis added).
+If this TCMB is associated with the disk I/O device in the intercepted write I/O data transfer, the program checks whether the disk block range in the TCMB falls anywhere within the range of disk blocks in the intercepted write I/O data transfer.